atamocius/haxe-vscode-boilerplate/README.md

 ### `./config/build.hxml` and `./config/build-tests.hxml`

 The `config` folder contains the main configuration for the application and unit test builds.
 It primarily contains the class path (`-cp`) and main class (`-main`) commands since these commands are shared among the different build targets.
+Specific dependencies for each definition (`-lib`) that will be used to build the application and unit tests should also be placed here.

 ### `.vscode/tasks.json`